okfde/froide/docs/configuration.rst

 **default_law**
   *integer* The id of the Freedom of Information law in the database that is used by default (e.g. 1)

+**search_engine_query**
+  *string* You can give a URL with string formatting placeholders `query` and `domain` in them that will be presented to the user as the URL for web searches.
+The default is a Google search.

 Greeting Regexes